syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Editors.md

 ### Setting null value in date editor

-In data form date editor, by default `DateTime` data type default value will be displayed (1/01/0001).
+In the `DatePicker`, by default `DateTime` data type default value will be displayed (1/01/0001).
 You can also set the null value by adding nullable `DateTime` data type for the date picker property in data form, which allows you to set the null value and display the empty value in date editor.

 {% tabs %}
 {% highlight c# %}